Sudan fighting: Khartoum violence mapped as civilians flee city

 Editing by Samuel Horti.

-The BBC News forensic journalism hub is continuing to investigate video out of Khartoum.
+The BBC is continuing to investigate video out of Khartoum.

 BBC Arabic's Mohamed Osman in Khartoum contributed to his article, and has written about his experiences in the piece below: